Avan Jogia: 2013–2016: Twisted, Tut and other projects

 Jogia returned to cinema after joining the cast of multiple films throughout 2014.
-In February of that year, Deadline reported that Jogia would star in Ten Thousand Saints, an adaption of the 2011 novel of the same name by Eleanor Henderson.
+In February of that year, Deadline reported that Jogia would star in Ten Thousand Saints, an adaptation of the 2011 novel of the same name by Eleanor Henderson.
 Released in 2015, the film also starred Asa Butterfield, Hailee Steinfeld and Ethan Hawke.
 In August 2014, he landed a role in I Am Michael.
 Based on Benoit Denizet-Lewis' New York Times Magazine article "My Ex-Gay Friend" in 2011, the film's cast includes James Franco, Zachary Quinto and Emma Roberts, along with Jogia who portrays Nico, a gay Buddhist the protagonist (Franco) briefly falls in love with.
 Principal photography on the film commenced on August 11, 2014, in New York City and concluded later that month.
 The film was released at the 2015 Sundance Film Festival, before a limited release and through video on demand in January 2017.
 Later in 2015, Jogia appeared as Dark in the short film, Here Now.
 Further in 2015, he released a trailer for a horror–thriller short film he directed, entitled Of Dogs and Men.
 The short film had appearances by Sir Ben Kingsley, who previously worked with Jogia on Tut.

 Jogia's next credit was the 1970s–based crime drama film Shangri-La Suite (also known as Killing the King), together with Luke Grimes and Emily Browning.
 The film follows two young lovers (Grimes and Browning) who go on a journey to Los Angeles with the intent of killing Elvis Presley; Jogia starred as Teijo Littlefoot, an old friend of the protagonist (Grimes), who joins the duo's journey in search of medical transition.
 The film was released in late 2016.
 He appeared as Bones, in the 2016 web series short Last Teenagers of the Apocalypse.
 The four-part series, which was released on April 21, 2016, was produced and directed by Jogia.